In my previous article, I was talking about Node.js and why it’s fast. Today, I want to talk about V8.

 It takes AST, walks over the nodes and emits calls to a macro-assembler directly.
 The result of this operation is a generic native code.

 That’s it.
 Nothing special.
-No optimisations are performed here, complicated cases of your code are handled by emitting calls to runtime procedures, all local variables are stored on the heap, etc.
+No optimizations are performed here, complicated cases of your code are handled by emitting calls to runtime procedures, all local variables are stored on the heap, etc.

 The most interesting part is when V8 sees that your function is hot and it’s time to optimise it.
 That’s when a Crankshaft compiler comes into play.

 As I mentioned before, the full-codegen compiler generates a generic native code with the code that collects type-feedback information about your functions.
-When function becomes hot (hot function is a function that is called often), Crankshaft can use AST with that information to compile optimised code for your function.
-Afterwards, optimised function will replace un-optimised using on-stack replacement (OSR).
+When function becomes hot (hot function is a function that is called often), Crankshaft can use AST with that information to compile optimized code for your function.
+Afterwards, optimized function will replace un-optimized using on-stack replacement (OSR).

-However, the optimised function doesn’t cover all the cases.
-If something went wrong with types, for instance, function returns float number instead of integers, optimised function will be de-optimised and replaced with old un-optimised code.
+However, the optimized function doesn’t cover all the cases.
+If something went wrong with types, for instance, function returns float number instead of integers, optimized function will be de-optimized and replaced with old un-optimized code.
 We don’t want that, do we?

 For example, you have a function that adds two numbers: